rexco/tri/README.md

 _____ IEC98:1964 (unweighted) / DIN-A ________

 Deprecated measurement method for "unweighted rumble".
 Most turntables were designed during the time period when this standard was valid.
-If one wants to check, if a turntable designed before 1987 conforms to the manufacturers specifications, use this setting.
+If one wants to check if a turntable designed before 1987 conforms to the manufacturers specifications, use this setting.
 If one reads DIN-A or IEC/A this measurement method was applied (don't confuse this A with the A-weighting that is today often used for sound level metering).

 FREQUENCY weighting - turnover frequencies 10Hz (low-pass roll-off 6dB/oct) and 315Hz (high-pass roll-off of 12dB/oct), "A-curve"